AnkithaVRamaiah/AWS-Notes/Notes/VPC.md

-Here's the updated explanation, including additional components and details for completeness:

----

-### AWS VPC Components Explained (Updated):
+# AWS VPC Components Explained :

 1. **Internet Gateway (IGW)**:
    - A gateway that connects your **VPC** to the **internet**.